marclandy/enterprise-infra/architecture practice/LeanIX/docs/pre-funding deliverables.md

 <summary>⚠️ Risk and Dependency Register (Initial)</summary>

 **Purpose**: Record early architecture risks, assumptions, and dependencies.

+- **Risk and Dependency Register (Initial):** Implement the Technology Risk and Compliance Module to identify, assess, and manage risks and dependencies within the IT landscape.

 **LeanIX Capabilities**:
 - Surveys and Comments for collaboration